-The multitude of whiskey brands and styles on the market tends to over complicate your bourbon purchasing decisions.
-You may find yourself asking yourself while searching for the perfect bottle:
+The multitude of whiskey brands on the market tends to over complicate one’s bourbon purchasing decisions.
+You may find yourself asking, while searching for the perfect bottle,:

 What is bourbon?
-What is the difference between this spirit and rye whiskey?
+What is the difference between bourbon and rye whiskey?
 Or more generally, what is the difference between whiskey and whisky?

 Perhaps, you are curious about the process of creating bourbon.
 What is distillation?
 What does fermentation mean?